redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 `
 ```

-What's `ContactInput`?
+What's `CreateContactInput` and `UpdateContactInput`?
 Redwood follows the GraphQL recommendation of using [Input Types](https://graphql.org/graphql-js/mutations-and-input-types/) in mutations rather than listing out each and every field that can be set.
+Any fields required in `schema.prisma` are also required in `CreateContactInput` (you can't create a valid record without them) but nothing is explictly required in `UpdateContactInput`.
+This is because you could want to update only a single field, or two fields, or all fields.
+The alternative would be to create separate Input types for every permutation of fields you would want to update.
+We felt that only having one update input, while maybe not pedantically the absolute **correct** way to create a GraphQL API, we felt it was a good compromise for an optimal developer experience.

-> Redwood assumes your code won't try to set a value on any field named `id` or `createdAt` so it left those out of the `ContactInput` type, but if your database allowed either of those to be set manually you can update `ContactInput` and add them.
+> Redwood assumes your code won't try to set a value on any field named `id` or `createdAt` so it left those out of the Input types, but if your database allowed either of those to be set manually you can update `CreateContactInput` or `UpdateContactInput` and add them.

 Since all of the DB columns were required in the `schema.prisma` file they are marked as required here (the `!` suffix on the datatype).